Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 You will be expected to read and understand a lot of different things.

 Be a professional.
-Do your reading.
+Do all your reading.

 This takes a bit of self-discipline and focus.